VISIT KUNDALINI NEWSLETTER

-My personal embarcation into The Great Work was the 1983 kundalini awakening that gives the first volume of Critical Trilogy its title.
+My personal embarcation into The Great Work was through an elevated Raja Yoga master.
+This fated encounter prompted my kundalini awakening that gives the first volume of Critical Trilogy its title.
 My father was a pioneer in the Human Potential Movement of the early 1960s, who established Aureon, the east coast counterpart to Esalen, where I had my first encounter group at the age of five.
 Before I graduated from high school, he became a disciple of Swami Muktananda, whom he introduced to the scientific community when the guru visited California in 1974.

 I stayed at my father’s Kundalini Clinic in San Francisco during a college vacation in 1979, intrigued, but not fully aware of the mysterious serpent power and its potential for genius or insanity.
 I was soon to find out, because at his funeral in 1983, I experienced the healing heads of Sister Denise, from father’s Raja Yoga circle.
 This remarkable woman was the most angelic being I have ever encountered in a life-long journey of meeting many sages, magicians and gurus.
 She was so light that she seemed to glide on air, and when she cupped her hands over my head, as I wept before my father’s coffin, I felt the sensation of the thousand petal lotus opening — the tingling in the crown chakra signaling the higher coniunctio, the hieros gamos that would become my art theory.